Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Vietnam-Japan University, Vietnam National University, Hanoi, was established in 2014 with an investment capital of 330 million USD.
 Of this, 200 million USD is ODA loan from the Japanese government, 100 million USD is from sponsorship from Japanese enterprises and 30 million USD is counterpart capital from the Vietnamese government.

 All three are currently highly international, training in the strengths of Germany, France and Japan, mainly in the field of science and technology.
-The enrollment size of each school is about 400 - 850 students per year.
+The enrollment scale of each school is about 400 - 850 students per year.

 "In the current context, specifying the development orientation of the above three schools into excellent international universities in the draft planning is appropriate.
 Vietnam has these specific models and will use them to promote them," Mr. Dung added.